 Stop at a small hilltop shrine located a mile from Ávila.
 Back in 1522, the future Saint Teresa of Ávila, at the age of seven, was caught there by her uncle as she was running away with her equally young brother to seek martyrdom at a battle waged against the Moors.
 The site of Los Cuatro Postes affords one of the best panoramic views of the walled city.

-Proceed to the showpiece of Spanish Renaissance that inspired the poet Miguel de Unamuno.
-Salamanca rises from the banks of the Tormes River, adorned with turrets and spires, old houses and golden sandstone walls.
-Welcome to one of Spain's most architecturally beautiful cities!
+Continue to an ancient university city celebrated in verse by the poet Miguel de Unamuno.
+Salamanca remains a Spanish Renaissance showpiece as it rises from the banks of the Tormes River, adorned with turrets and spires, historic houses and golden sandstone walls.
+Welcome to one of Spain's most beautiful cities!